Increased Pedestrian Accidents in GA

 What If I Am Injured By A Vehicle as a Pedestrian?

-In the unfortunate event that you or a loved one is injured as pedestrian, contact the attorneys of Millar & Mixon, LLC for a free consultation today.
+In the unfortunate event that you or a loved one is injured as pedestrian, contact the attorneys of The Millar Law Firm for a free consultation today.
 Our attorneys have successfully recovered money for clients injured while crossing Georgia streets.
 Give us a call at 404-620-4378 to discuss your potential claim.